MADH95/JSONLoader/README.md

 | animatedPortrait | **[Unavailable]** |
 | decals | **[Optional]** A string array for the texture names of a card decals (must be .png) |

+## Configils

+Besides cards JSONLoader also allows you to create sigils.
+To do this, your file needs to end in '_sigil.jldr2'.

+Here is the [documentation](https://docs.google.com/document/d/1QLAfomaTcatm-foU2P1ZoqGQFFvhCfmEnN4jIxAWceQ/edit?usp=sharing) for making sigils.

+## Talking Cards

+JSONLoader also allows you to create talking cards!
+To do this, your file needs to end in '\_talk.jldr2'.

+All of the documentation for that can be found [here](https://github.com/KBMackenzie/InscryptionJSONDump/blob/main/Documentation/Talking_Card_Guide.md)!

 ## Starter Decks

-The latest version of JSON Loader allows you to create starter decks.
+JSONLoader also allows you to create starter decks.
 To do this, your file needs to end in '_deck.jldr2' and should look like this:

 ```json
 {